gregoryEvlash/imdb/README.md

 At first you need to upload the data.
 For this application i used 4 data files title.ratings.tsv, title.principals.tsv, title.basics.tsv, name.basics.tsv

 Parsing and uploading is very expensive operation.
 You need to provide a lot of memory and cores, besides it might take for 1 hour to init all data.
-On disk H2 data file take about 60 GB.
+On disk H2 data file take about 160 GB. (sorry, i dont know why H2 make such huge file, code base allows to change DB impl in 5 min, just change url, driver and slick codec api).
 So if you want to upload you need to pass as argument flag "upload" at first.
 Also path name of row data and path to the file: